Power Battle Watch Car: Hans

 Hans is a handsome, cunning, manipulative battle league master.
 He is 14 years old.
 He is a playboy.
 He is very cunning and manipulative, as he manipulated Ari through a fake relationship that he staged when he heard she knew Jino.
 From there, he claimed he wanted to make her his, he proposed during a date, eavesdropped using a device in the ring, and steals the chip Mac made during a visit.
 After Ari finds out he used her, she is upset.
 Roy comforts her and she helps Jino win the match.
 Later she punches him for making her angry.
 Close to the finale he tries to flirt with a female student who does not fall for it.
 He is seen on the news a few minutes later.
 At the finale, he attempts to flirt with Sophie who turns him down.
 His watch car is Victor.

 Sophie

 Sophie is an actress and also participates in the watch car battle league.
 She is 13 years old.
-She is childish, arrogant, obnoxious, repulsive, selfish, manipulative and clingy to Kai.
-She tries to flirt with Kai numerous times but never gives up on him.
+She is childish, arrogant, obnoxious, repulsive, selfish, manipulative and clingy to Roy.
+She tries to flirt with Roy numerous times but never gives up on him.
 Sophie is an actress who rarely gets a break between shootings, script reading, campaign events, photoshoots, and the battle league.
 She is shown to run away a lot, and acts out in public.
 She gets what she wants when she wants due to being spoiled by her manager.
 She is shown to have a temper and say bad things to people when upset.
-After making a bet with Ari for Kai during a fight, she attempts to make him hers.
+After making a bet with Ari for Roy during a fight, she attempts to make him hers.
 Even though she loses she still attempts to make him her boyfriend.
 Her watch car is Lucia.